newrelic/newrelic-ruby-agent/README.md

 `newrelic.yml` file, copy the `newrelic.yml` file into your app config directory.

-The intial configuration is done in the `newrelic.yml` file.
+The initial configuration is done in the `newrelic.yml` file.
 This file is by default read from the `config` directory of the application root and is subsequently searched for in the application root directory, and then in a `~/.newrelic` directory.
 Once you're up and running you can